 FAD or the future?
 Smoothies and juices are they healthy?

-Written by: Shakira Hawthorne, 2nd-year nutrition student at London South University.
+Written by: Shakira, 2nd-year nutrition student at London South University.

 The smoothie diet or 'detox' fruit juices are marketing tools and are very misleading to the public so please ignore these messages.
 These marketing claims make you believe you can achieve a nice slim and trim waist.
 Here we hope to explain a little about what juices and smoothies are and explain if they are beneficial for you.

-There are benefits of smoothies and fruit juices, pros and cons of in equal measure.
+There are benefits of smoothies and fruit juices, and pros and cons in equal measure.

-In the celebrity world, you may see many celebrities endorsing certain products with claims for how it works for them.
+In the celebrity world, you may see many celebrities endorsing certain products with claims for how they work for them.
 We encourage you not to follow influencers but registered nutritionists or dietitians instead as they provide trusted nutrition information.

-What's the difference between a smoothie or fruit juice?
+What's the difference between a smoothie and fruit juice?

 Juices on the other hand are more liquid-based and less viscous than smoothies.
-They are only made up of vegetables and fruits mainly.
+They are only made up of vegetables and fruits.
 These are mainly produced by pressing or squeezing fruits or vegetables to extract juices making a liquid and removing the pulp and fibre.

 The benefits?